-It’s easy to get lost in talking about the latest social trends, web analytics, tools, March Madness and strategy, but don’t forget about the human element.
-We here at Brandpoint understand that change is the only constant in the content marketing industry, and to keep up, we need a top-scoring team, worthy of the championship trophy.
+It’s easy to get lost in talking about the latest social trends, web analytics, tools, and strategy, but don’t forget about the human element.
+At Brandpoint, we understand that change is the only constant in the content marketing industry, and to keep up, we need a top-scoring team, worthy of the championship trophy.

 When hiring to grow your content marketing team, first determine your priorities and goals so that each position is a valuable addition.
 Kipp Bodnar, CMO of HubSpot explains that restructuring is a strategic tool.
 “The goal isn’t to find a perfect org structure.
 Instead, find a structure that is right for right now, one that reflects what you are currently prioritizing—and deprioritizing—and sets you up to leverage your current growth opportunities,” he writes.